Clarifai/docs/docs/api-guide/model/create-get-update-and-delete.md

 </Tabs>

-### Get Model By Id
+### Get Model by ID

-All models have unique Ids.
-You can get a specific model by its id:
+All models have unique IDs.
+You can get a specific model by its ID.

 <Tabs>
 <TabItem value="java" label="Java">